 - All belligerents basically used a reinforced platoon as their basic operational unit, although this was more commonly called a combat group or bi-grupo or just group.

-- Troops such as the Portuguese Commandos and Paratroopers were organised into small teams of five and it makes sense to have this as a smallest tactical unit, i.e. equivalent to the squad in standard Crossfire.
+- Troops such as the Portuguese Commandos and Paratroopers were organised into small teams of five (to facilitate deployment by helicopter) and it makes sense to have this as a smallest tactical unit, i.e. equivalent to the squad in standard Crossfire.

 The implication of more or less 1:1 scale is that a basic stand represents a fire team of 3-6 men rather than a squad of 9-12.
 The types of stand reflect the range of weapons in use during the Portuguese Colonial War.